The Keenly App

-- Find jobs to learn the value of hard work.
 Jobs will be posted by a network of family and friends and a school community

-- Receive and manage her own money with the help of her parent through a digital wallet
+With the help of her parent through a digital wallet

-- An easy budget system to delay gratification.
 The app is a digital wallet that budgets first.
 Therefore it will only allow her spend the money of a category only after that has been filled up

-- Her own debit card.
 Once a category is filled the money gets transferred from her digital wallet into her debit card so that she can wisely buy the things that she loves!